-(b) Active members of North Carolina State law-enforcement agencies, upon change of type of weapons, may purchase the weapon worn or carried by such member at a price which shall be the average yield to the State from the sale of similar weapons during the preceding year.
+(b) Active members of North Carolina State, city, and county law enforcement agencies, upon change of type of weapons, may purchase the weapon worn or carried by such member at a price which shall be the average yield to the State, city, or county from the sale of similar weapons during the preceding year.

 § 20-187.3.
 Quotas prohibited.

 (a) The Secretary of Public Safety shall not make or permit to be made any order, rule, or regulation requiring the issuance of any minimum number of traffic citations, or ticket quotas, by any member or members of the State Highway Patrol.
 Pay and promotions of members of the Highway Patrol shall be based on their overall job performance and not on the basis of the volume of citations issued or arrests made.
 Members of the Highway Patrol shall be subject to the salary schedule established by the Secretary of Public Safety and shall receive longevity pay for service as applicable to other State employees generally.

 (b) Repealed by Session Laws 2018-5, s.
 35.25(b), effective July 1, 2018.
 (1981, c.
 429; 1983 (Reg.
 Sess., 1984), c.
 1034, ss.
 106, 107; c.
 1116, s.
 89; 2011-145, s.
 19.1(g); 2012-142, s.
 25.2C(d); 2013-382, s.
 9.1(c); 2018-5, s.
 35.25(b).)